-After an extensive beta period, the cloud-based subscription service from graphics card manufacturer NVIDIA, called GeForce Now, will launch to the Australian public next Tuesday, 19 October.
+After an extensive beta period, the cloud-based subscription service from graphics card manufacturer NVIDIA, called GeForce Now is available to the Australian public.

 In partnership with with Perth-based internet provider Pentanet, GeForce Now will let you play PC games using cloud technology to stream across various devices, including desktops, laptops, Android-enabled TVs, and mobile devices.